JetBrains/kotlin-web-site/docs/topics/native/native-objc-interop.md

 [player moveTo:UP byInches:42]
 ```

-in Kotlin it would be:
+In Kotlin, it would be:

 ```kotlin
 player.moveTo(LEFT, byMeters = 17)